SUSE Rancher Prime

 You can use shift-click to open in a new tab, this will become the default behaviour

-Be aware upgrading or downgrading from HA to NON-HA and visa-versa is not yet supported.
+Be aware upgrading or downgrading from HA to NON-HA and vice-versa is not yet supported.